cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

 import type { VtkObject } from 'vtk.js/Sources/interfaces';
 import type { vtkVolume } from 'vtk.js/Sources/Rendering/Core/Volume';

-// Warning: (ae-missing-release-tag) "ActorEntry" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ActorEntry = {
     uid: string;